LukeBeckerBB/forecasting-toolkit/readme.md

 `01-data-prepatation.ipynb`: A collection of common data preparation and transformation operations for time series analyis.<br>
 `02-exploratory-analysis.ipynb`: A collection of commonly used exploratory analysis methods and visualizations for time series analysis.<br>
+`03-model-evaluation.ipynb`: A collection of commonly used metrics and visualizations for evaluating the performance of time series forecasting models.<br>
 `11-linear-polynomial-trends.ipynb`: Showcases the custom <i>LinearTrend</i> class for modeling and forecasting time series with linear and polynomial regression models.<br>
 `13-arma-models.ipynb`: Showcases models of the ARMA family (ARIMA, SARIMA, and SARIMAX) using <i>statsmodels.tsa.statespace.sarimax.SARIMAX</i>.<br>
 `14-var-models.ipynb`: Showcases models of the VAR family (VAR, VARMA, and VARMAX) using <i>statsmodels.tsa.statespace.varmax.VARMAX</i>.<br>